lihsinhuei/Number_practice_app/README.md

 This repo is for the client side.
 For the server side, please check [Number_practice_API](https://github.com/lihsinhuei/Number_practise_api)

 # Demo
-Hi, this is my personal project, and I work on both front-end and back-end.\
+Hi, this is my personal project, and I am working on both front-end and back-end.\
-Because it hasn't been deployed yet, I made this short video to demonstrate what this app can do for you to quickly grasp it.\
+Because it hasn't been done and deployed yet, I made this short video to demonstrate what this app can do for you to quickly grasp it.\

 https://github.com/lihsinhuei/Number_practise_app/assets/34786915/45452145-562b-43f8-886a-894556fc1cbe